jesskins/provigilance/README.md

   - Interaction and navigation design.
   - Accessibility considerations.

+Strategic concessions and resouce allocations

+- Footer TrustPilot button - as trustpilot require a buisness accound with them to use their widgets a tempoary button was created as a filler, which will be updated to one of their widgets with the next update.
+Copilot was especially helpful to match the chosen font to trustpilot's brand font, saved many many minutes.

 **Final Implementation:**
 - Describe the final implementation of the project.
   - Key features and functionalities.